Stack Overflow Admits It Hasn't Been Welcoming To 'Newer Coders, Women, People of Color, and Others'; Outlines How It Plans To Change That - Slashdot

 So... humans being humans, is it not?

+All in all, asking questions on SO has become an absolutely miserable experience.

+My vote is to completely eliminate the moderation privileges and downvotes for users.
+Make the site purely based on positive reinforcement (upvotes) rather than downvotes, or one of the many moderation tags (duplicates, offtopic, unclear, etc).
+Only offensive questions should be able to be moderated.

-Made up solution searching for a made up problem (Score:1)
+Made up solution searching for a made up problem (Score:2, Insightful)

 It's the internet.
 Turn off the computer, turn 360 degrees, and walk away.

-Re:Made up solution searching for a made up proble (Score:4, Funny)
+Re:Made up solution searching for a made up proble (Score:5, Funny)

 turn 360 degrees